5.3. CI/CD Workflows

 - run: uv sync --only-dev

-- run: uv run invoke packages
+- run: uv run just package

 - uses: docker/login-action@v3